Steve-Fenton/TypeSpec/README.md

         context.calculator.add(num);
     });

+If you write a statement and no step definition can be found, TypeSpec will suggest a step method for you, including expressions for any arguments it finds.
+For example:

+    I have a step with a number "5" and a boolean "true" and a string "text"

+Will result in the following suggested step definition:

+    runner.addStep(/I have a step with a number (\"\d+\") and a boolean (\"true\"|\"false\") and a string "(.*)"/i, (context: any) => {
+            throw new Error('Not implemented.');
+        });

 ### Regular Expressions

 You can be as explicit as you like with the regular expressions.
 You don't have to allow case-insensitive